SabirIvaN/gllacy-project/README.md

 * CSS
 * JavaScript

 The project was written using flexboxes.
 Made in accordance with the Pixel Perfect methodology and BEM.
 The normalize.css file is used for cross-browser compatibility.
 All CSS and JS files are minimized.
+The project uses the Roboto font.